Elementary School Attendance

 - All referrals to District Attendance Office will be dependent upon the amount of lost instructional time

-Make-up Work: Teachers will permit students to make up work missed during an absence as long as the student makes appropriate arrangements with the teacher no later than the student’s fifth day back at school.
-Missed assignments must be requested by 9:00 a.m. to allow sufficient time to have the assignments to the office by 2:30 p.m.
+Make-up Work: Teachers will permit students to make up work missed during an absence as long as the student/parent makes appropriate arrangements with the teacher no later than the student’s fifth day back at school.
+Missed assignments must be requested first thing in the morning to allow sufficient time to have the assignments to the office by 2:30 p.m.
 Assignments may be picked up from the office between 2:30 p.m. and 4:00 p.m. unless other arrangements are made with the teacher.

 Homebound Instruction: Parents who anticipate a student’s absence for more than five consecutive days due to an extended health problem should apply immediately for homebound instruction by calling the school attendance office.
 A student on homebound instructions is not counted absent.